 • Service 2: Review of marking

-• Priority Service 2: Review of marking (GCE A-level qualifications only)
+• Priority Service 2: Review of marking (GCE A-level and Level 3 VTQ qualifications only)

 • Service 3: Review of moderation